Health Benefits of a Hot Tub After a Workout

 Working out without stretching first is a common cause for workout-related injuries.
 Runners and athletes who perform full-body workouts know their muscles and tendons need to be warm and relaxed if they want to avoid injury.

 Hot tubs dilate blood vessels to allow increased blood flow to your extremities and warm muscles to reduce tension.
-Therefore, a 10-minute soak in a hot tub combined with stretching is the perfect preparation for strenuous weightlifting and repetitive body motion.
+Therefore, a 10-minute soak in a hot tub combined with stretching is perfect for strenuous weightlifting and repetitive body motion.

 Don’t be surprised if you experience a wider range of motion after spending time in a hot tub.
 This is just another positive side effect of the heat and body massage provided by hot tubs.